intelligentnode/docs/intellidocs/docs/python/intellicloud.md

 # Intellicloud

-Intellinode cloud streamlines the integration of your data with a variety of AI models, enabling the deployment of production-ready AI-powered apps.
+Intellinode cloud streamlines the integration of your data with a variety of AI models, enabling the deployment of production-ready AI-powered apps in short time.

 ### Get Started